expp121/BAD_ARD_HUMIDITY_SENSOR/README.md

 ### INTRODUCTION
 ------------------------------
 - The main purpose of the project is to minimize the time and effort needed for growing a plant.
-- The Project is Writen on Arduino Uno
+- The Project is writen for Arduino Uno
 - It is not tested and finished yet.

 ### Stuff used in the project